Nikithanatarajan1312/amplifyapp/README.md

 # amplifyapp
 CHAT-APPLICATION

-Check the master for code.
+Check the master branch for code.